 It is proven that children learn best when they are hydrated, so we encourage children to bring in a labelled bottle containing water for the classroom, each day.
 Ideally, a sturdy, sports cap re-useable bottle works best.
 The children are able to refill these throughout the school day.
-Children are encouraged to bring fruit, vegetables or a sandwich for a breaktime snack
+Children are encouraged to bring fruit or vegetables for a breaktime snack.